Idiomatic Rust

 }

-As you can see, we don't need any mutable state to implement the global word count.
-By using better abstractions, we can achieve equal performance, but better ergonomics.
+Even in this case, we don’t need any mutable state to implement the global word count.
+Our intuition should be finding better abstractions, not mutating state.

 Summary